 Online thrift stores are growing in popularity as people seek to lessen their impact and save some money.
-Shopping for secondhand and vintage clothing can be pretty exciting in my opinion and with the world now producing 80 billion new garments a year thrifting helps to upcycle clothes that would otherwise end up in the garbage.
+Shopping for secondhand clothes can be pretty exciting, in my opinion.
+With the world now producing 80 billion new garments a year, thrifting helps to upcycle clothes that would otherwise end up in the garbage.

 Quick Links for: